pynamodb/PynamoDB/docs/contributing.rst

 Contributing
 ============

-Pull requests are welcome, forking from the ``devel`` branch.
+Pull requests are welcome, forking from the ``master`` branch.
 If you are new to GitHub, be sure and check out GitHub's `Hello World <https://guides.github.com/activities/hello-world/>`_ tutorial.

 Make sure that your contribution meets the following requirements: